UKHomeOffice/asl-conductor/README.md

 ## Options

-By default the config will be read from `./conductor.json` and a `docker-compose.yml` file will be written with the generated config.
+By default, the config will be read from `./conductor.json` and a `docker-compose.yml` file will be written with the generated config.
 These can be overridden by passing options to the CLI.

 ```
 npm run conductor -- alternative-input.json --out docker-compose-alt.yml
 ```

-`docker-compose` will run detached by default, to run undetached:
+`docker-compose` will run detached by default, to run un-detached:

 ```
 npm run conductor -- --no-detach